 What You Need to Begin Looking

 If you’re looking for a new space, we’ll assume that you have established a reason to relocate, support from executives, and a killer move team.
 Making sure all the key decision-makers are involved, develop criteria for the new space by which to rate prospective properties.
-We covered this in the previous blog in this series.
 Requirements for the new space based on quantifiable data will undeniably drive the final decision, but there are a few less-than-tangible attentions that must be paid:

 How Will A New Space Reflect Your Mission?

 It’s vital to consider how the appearance of your workspace aligns with the brand image you’re trying to cultivate.
 Ask yourself some important questions at the outset when looking for a new office space.
 Who are you serving?
 What are you trying to broadcast?
 Where are you headed?

 It’s easy to think about things as you see them – and sometimes, even at a bird’s-eye view.
 But, what about the other sets of shoes entering your workplace?
 Take a step back to think about all the interactions that will occur with your new environment.
 How will your customers’ experience be affected?
 How will your employees’ routines change?
 If you were your landlord, are there corners to be cut?
 If you were your neighbors, are there inconveniences associated with you in that space?

 Building An Exhaustive List

 It’s helpful to get a wholesome perspective of the pricing and offering mix when it comes to commercial real estate.
 Whatever method you choose to canvass desired geographies, methodically comb through and record prospective locations’ & pertinent information.